YohDeadfall/Kinetic/README.md

 }
 ```

+### Collections

+Instead of the standard `ObservableCollection<T>` and other custom types implementing `INotifyCollectionChanged` Kinetic has two built-in collections, `ObservableList<T>` and `ReadOnlyObservableList<T>` which use the same notification model as the rest of the framework.
+Both of them expose an `IObservable<ListChange<T>>` through  the `Changed` property.

+In contradiction to .NET and DynamicData, there are no multiple element changes to avoid memory allocations on notifications and code complexity for views.
+Therefore, each `ListChange<T>` can represent one of the following actions:

+* `RemoveAll`
+* `Remove`
+* `Insert`
+* `Replace`
+* `Move`

+Other than that Kinetic collections looks pretty similar to what the .NET ecosystem has.

+For possible scenarios of making views using LINQ operators please refer to tests.
+Currently only `Where` and `OrderBy` are supported, but more options and operators should come to Kinetic.

 ### Commands

 Kinetic provides an implementation of the `ICommand` interface which produces a result on completion by implementing `IObservable<T>` too.
 Any command can have a state object passed to it on creation or received from the provided observable object.